meliocool/alzheimerdetection/README.md

 8. Start the React frontend: `npm run dev`
 9. Open a browser tab to the address provided by the React development server (`http://localhost:5173`).

-### 🤝 Contributing
+### Contributing

-This was a group data analytics project.
+This was a group data analytics project in 4th Semester.